BalloonBox-Inc/near-oracle-contracts/contract-nft/dev.md

 ---

-### Create NEAR account
+### Configure CLI
 If you don't own a NEAR wallet yet, create one.
 Navigate to NEAR testnet [wallet](https://wallet.testnet.near.org) and click on 'Create Account'.

-### Configure CLI
+Next, install the NEAR CLI.
 ```bash
 npm install -g near-cli                                             # Install the NEAR CLI
 near                                                                # To see various possible commands run